 - Threaded heat plastic inserts 2 x (M3 x D5.0 x L5.0)

-Regarding the magnets, I used standard 80 °C neodimium magnets 6×3 for the dock and the probe.
+Regarding the magnets, I used standard 80 °C neodymium magnets 6×3 for the dock and the probe.

-For the printhead mount I used 3 x 150 °C high temperature neodimium magnets 6×5 (I couldn’t find 6×3 HT magnets).
-I believe the AB mount magnets should withstand at least 120 °C, because in case of large parts they will stay close to the bed for long time.
-Unfortunatelly, I couldn’t find HT magnets on Aliexpress and I bought them from Magsy.
+For the printhead mount, I used 3 x 150 °C high-temperature neodymium magnets 6×5 (I couldn’t find 6×3 HT magnets).
+I believe the AB mount magnets should withstand at least 120 °C, because in the case of large parts they will stay close to the bed for a long time.
+Unfortunately, I couldn’t find HT magnets on Aliexpress and I bought them from Magsy.

 Here is a modified AB mount to host 6×5 magnets.